Development re-zoning applications: Community Consultation

 - Results of discussions with immediate neighbours.

-- Artist’s rendering that includes the surrounding properties.
+- Artist’s rendering that includes the surrounding properties (when available).

 - Any innovative features or ideas.